lukyyy9/yt-dl-ios-shortcut/README.md

 # 📱 yt-dl-ios-shortcut

 A lightweight server based on FastAPI and `yt-dlp` designed to work seamlessly with the iOS Shortcuts app.
-It allows you to trigger YouTube video downloads from your iPhone to your home server (Homelab) in the background, and automatically fetch the downloaded videos straight to your Camera Roll later.
+It allows you to download YouTube videos to your iPhone by simply sharing the video to a shortcut.
+The server handles the download process asynchronously, ensuring no timeouts.
+Videos are automatically cleaned up from the server once fetched by your iPhone, keeping your storage tidy.

 ## 🚀 Features